- GPar Update

 - GPar – Great Plains ALERTradio

 Welcome to GPar – Great Plains ALERTradio a part of ALERTradio ERC.

 - RF Gateway Reflectors

-EchoLink Reflectors: NEBRASKA and TACOMA are operational.
-Asterisk RF Gateway: Derby and Hastings are operational.
-Asterisk PBX: Derby and Hastings operational In regards to EchoLink Reflectors; KANSAS, WYOMING and ALERTERC arrangements are being made to find a new host (as … Continue reading
+EchoLink Reflectors: NEBRASKA, TACOMA operational.
+Asterisk RF Gateway: Derby, Hastings operational.
+Asterisk PBX: Derby, Hastings operational In regards to EchoLink Reflectors; KANSAS, WYOMING and ALERTERC arrangements are being made to find a new host (as EchoLink requires a separate public … Continue reading

 - Southwest Operations Area

 The Southwest Operations Area includes; Arizona, California, Nevada, New Mexico and Utah.
 See OPS – Southwest and ALERTradio SOUTHWEST for details. … Continue reading